tolgee/tolgee-js/packages/react/README.md

 React integration library of Tolgee.
 This package makes it super simple to add i18n to your React app!
 For more information about using Tolgee with React, visit the [docs 📖](https://tolgee.io/integrations/react).

-Localize (translate) your CRA, Gatsby, Next.js, or other React projects to multiple languages with Tolgee.
+Localize (translate) your CRA, Next.js, or other React projects to multiple languages with Tolgee.
 Integration of Tolgee is extremely simple! 🇯🇵 🇰🇷 🇩🇪 🇨🇳 🇺🇸 🇫🇷 🇪🇸 🇮🇹 🇷🇺 🇬🇧

 ## Quick links